Netaji Subhash Vidyaniketan

-Netaji Subhash Vidyaniketan (Bengali: নেতাজী সুভাষ বিদ্যানিকেতন) is a higher secondary school of Tripura, a state in north-east India.
+Netaji Subhash Vidyaniketan is a higher secondary school of Tripura, a state in north-east India.
 It is located in Agartala, the capital of Tripura.
 NSV offers courses from the 1st standard till the 12th standard.
 It is affiliated to Tripura Board of Secondary Education.
 The school is named after the freedom fighter of Indian independence movement, Netaji Subhas Chandra Bose.

 History

 Netaji Subhash Vidyaniketan was established in 1948.
 The founding patrons of the school were inspired by the ideologies of the Indian freedom fighter Netaji Subhas Chandra Bose.
 They aimed to set up a school that would instill in its students the courage and selflessness that Netaji envisioned for a free India.
 The first secretary of the Managing Committee was Late Gopi Ballav Saha.
 The first headmaster of the school was Mr. Satinath Bharadwaj.
-The school catered to the young children of families that had migrated to Agartala after the partition of India.
+The school catered to the young children of families that had migrated to Agartala after the Partition of India.
 Subsequently, NSV flourished under the leadership of Mr. Hirendranath Nandi.
 Mr. Nandi was an educationist and a devout Netajian who devoted his life in turning the school from a small primary school to a center of excellence in school-level education in the north-eastern region of India.
 For his contributions to education and teaching, Mr. Nandi was conferred the President of India Gold Medal.